 A panel job interview takes place when you’re interviewed by a panel of interviewers.
 You may meet with each panel member separately or all together.
 And sometimes there will be a panel of interviewers and a group of candidates all in one room.

-While you're actively job searching, you may need to be prepared for a phone interview on a moment's notice.
+While you're actively job searching, you may need to be prepared for a phone interview at a moment's notice.
 Companies often start with an unscheduled phone call, or maybe you’ll get to schedule your call.
 In either case, it’s good to be ready and prepared to ask phone interview questions to ask the interviewer as well.

 A structured interview is typically used when an employer wants to assess and compare you with candidates in an impartial way.
 Essentially, the interviewer asks all the candidates the same questions.
 If the position requires specific skills and experience, the employer will draft interview questions focusing exactly on the abilities the company is seeking.

 Unstructured Job Interviews

 An unstructured interview is a job interview in which questions may be changed based on the interviewee's responses.
 While the interviewer may have a few set questions prepared in advance, the direction of the interview is rather casual, and questions flow based on the direction of the conversation.
 Unstructured interviews are often seen as less intimidating than formal interviews.
-However, because each interviewee is asked different questions, this method is not always reliable.

 Perhaps you’ve applied for a remote job, or you’re interviewing for a position in another state (or country).
-Software programs such as Skype, Zoom, and FaceTime making video calling easy and video interviews are becoming more common.
+Software programs such as Skype, Zoom, and FaceTime making video calling easy, and video interviews are becoming common.